Designer Tips for Using Color in the Garden

 Blue agave in a garden border surrounded by cool purple flower color

 • In a monochromatic scheme, where you use light and dark tones of the same color.
-In the photo below taken at Chicago Botanic Garden, red hibiscus and penstemon are planted in front of a red-leafed cordyline; the photo at the top of the page is a border of all yellow.
+In the photo below taken at Chicago Botanic Garden, red hibiscus and penstemon are planted in front of a red-leafed cordyline.

 • By using all hot colors together with neutrals, or all cool colors together with neutrals.